GENL/matice/README.md

 #### Underscore function
-* As well of the `trans()` function, Matice provide `__()` that does the same as the `trans()` function but with this particularity not to throw an error when the key is not found but returns an the key itself.
+* As well of the `trans()` function, Matice provide `__()` that does the same as the `trans()` function but with this particularity not to throw an error when the key is not found but returns the key itself.

 `transChoice()` always throws an error if the key is not found.
 To change this behaviour, use `__(key, {pluralize: true})`